Purpose

 Medical student promotion and graduation decisions are made on a case-by-case basis by the Student Academic Management Committee within the College of Medicine.

-Any committee member who has previously provided psychiatric, psychological or other sensitive health services to a medical student whose case is under consideration for promotion or graduation must declare a conflict of interest, recuse themselves from the portion of the meeting, and abstain from commenting or voting upon the individual situation.
+Any committee member who has previously provided health services to a medical student whose case is under consideration for promotion or graduation must declare a conflict of interest, recuse themselves from the portion of the meeting, and abstain from commenting or voting upon the individual situation.

 The Undergraduate Medical Education Office shall inform preceptors of the Non-Involvement of Providers of Student Health Services in Student Assessment Policy on an annual basis.